kylefmohr/pysky/README.md

 bsky = pysky.BskyClient()

-# simple post
+# Simple post
 bsky.create_post(text="Hello")

-# that was shorthand for using a Post object, which enables more features
+# That was shorthand for using a Post object, which enables more features
 bsky.create_post(post=pysky.Post("Hello"))

-# create a post with a link using markdown
+# Create a post with a link using markdown
 post = pysky.Post("Click [here](https://bsky.app/) to go to Bluesky")
 bsky.create_post(post=post)

-# you can also create a facet explicitly
+# You can also create a facet explicitly
 post = pysky.Post("Click here to go to Bluesky") facet = pysky.Facet(byteStart=6, byteEnd=10, uri="https://bsky.app/")
 post.add(facet)
 bsky.create_post(post=post)

-# create a post with 4 images using markdown. the images will be resized
+# Create a post with 4 images using markdown. the images will be resized
 # as needed to stay within the 976.56KB size limit.
+#
+# Put the images after the text to avoid weird/unspecified formatting.
 post = pysky.Post("""Look at these 4 images:
 ![image 1 alt text](./image1.png)
 ![image 2 alt text](./image2.png)